TnTech-ECE/F25_Team7_SECONHardwareCompetition2025/Reports/Object Detection -- Detailed Design.md

 ##### Robot Object Detection:

 To meet the listed specifications and constraints above, the robot shall use the Intel RealSense D435 RGBD camera and the Garmin LIDAR-Lite v4 LED sensors.
-The Intel RealSense camera shall be used to further confirm the robots location in the map and confirm the identifty of the Astr-Ducks and antennas (Specifcation #3).
+The Intel RealSense camera shall be used to further confirm the robots location in the map and confirm the identify of the Astr-Ducks and antennas (Specification #3).
 The robot shall already know where the antennas are located on the field from the pre-created map of the competition arena.
-By already knowing which antenna is where on the competition arean, the specific task of each antenna is already known.
-The robot shall navigate to drone where it uses it onboard Intel RealSense camera and Garmin LiDAR sensors to correctly position and algin itself with whichever antenna task is at hand (Specification #4).The robot shall aslo be equipped with a 12mm GL12528 Photoresistor to detect the starting LED for autonomous starting (Specification #6).
+By already knowing which antenna is where on the competition arena, the specific task of each antenna is already known.
+The robot shall navigate to the drone where it uses it onboard Intel RealSense camera and Garmin LiDAR sensors to correctly position and align itself with whichever antenna task is at hand (Specification #4).The robot shall aslo be equipped with a 12mm GL12528 Photoresistor to detect the starting LED for autonomous starting (Specification #6).

 The image below is of the Intel RealSense: